 Phase I, completed in 2016, was an exterior facelift that was driven by the need to replace rotting exterior cladding and to add a useable front porch.
 Hardie lap siding and shingles were used for the new siding which are not only beautiful, but durable and easy to maintain.
 A new front porch addition sweeps the entire front of the house and adds the craftsman aesthetic.

 For Phase II the clients were looking to renovate their kitchen to add storage and function.
 They also wanted direct access from the garage into the home with a mudroom (a welcomed addition for our Michigan winters!).
 Our design team worked their magic and came up with a truly unique design solution that checked off all their wants and needs and added square footage to their garage and kitchen.
 The addition of another garage door from the garage to their backyard also created the perfect set up for great backyard tailgating parties.

 By extending the garage forward it created a new garage bay with direct access into the home and the opportunity to extend the kitchen area and add a much-needed mudroom.
 The existing garage space is still there…just accessed through what is now a single-car garage area in front of it.

-A two-phase remodel using master planning has added form and function to this charming home in Ann Arbor.
+A two-phase remodel and addition using master planning techniques has added form and function to this charming home in Ann Arbor.
 Adding 139FT2 to the interior allowed our clients to expand their kitchen giving them a larger dining area and added a mudroom to help with the transition from indoors to out.
 A garage addition connects the home to the garage and an exterior update adds an idyllic front porch for enjoying the beautiful setting.